-1. Before beginning a long drive, always get enough sleep and eat something before you go.
+1. Before beginning a long drive, always get enough sleep and eat a snack or meal.
 Highly caffeinated beverages are not necessarily the best way to stay awake while driving.
 While initially you will feel more alert, the effects can recede with time, and your attention may wander although you remain awake.

 4. If you do have to pull over, move your vehicle off the road.
 Never park on the shoulder or in the breakdown lane for any reason except an emergency.